mdcnn/Depth-Image-Quality-Enhancement/README.md

-# A List Of Depth Quality Enhancement Approaches
+# A List of Depth Quality Enhancement Approaches

 ## Depth Image Super-Resolution